bartificer/programming-by-stealth/docs/pbs28.md

 I’ve shown this function in isolation, but that still leaves us with a really important question – where should you place it within your code?

-We could place it at the very top of our code, above the namespace and the self-executing anonymous function within which we define our prototypes, or, we could put it as the first thing within the self-executing anonymous function.
-In both cases, the code would run, so which is the right thing to do?
+We could place it at the very top of our code, above the namespace and the self-executing anonymous function within which we define our prototypes, or we could put it as the first thing within the self-executing anonymous function.
+In both cases, the code would run; so which is the right thing to do?

 If we place it outside the self-executing anonymous function, it will be in the global scope.
-It’s precisely to avoid this kind of littering of the global scope that we introduced the concept of self-executing anonymous functions, so, the correct place to put these kinds of helper functions is inside the self-executing anonymous function.
+It’s precisely to avoid this kind of littering of the global scope that we introduced the concept of self-executing anonymous functions.
+So, the correct place to put these kinds of helper functions is inside the self-executing anonymous function.

 Also notice that I have placed all three of my prototypes within the same self-executing anonymous function.
-If you placed each in its own function, then they would not share a scope, so you couldn’t use the same helper functions within all three prototypes.
+If you placed each in its own function, then they would not share a scope.
+You couldn’t use the same helper functions within all three prototypes.
 It’s for exactly this reason that I placed the three prototypes within the same self-executing anonymous function.

 The next big issue we have is with validation of the days in the `pbs.Date` prototype.
 The following does not currently throw an exception, and it really should: